 Progent's Cisco-certified CCIE engineers can help you set up an on-premises, cloud-connected, or hybrid network infrastructure that supports users inside and outside your firewall, and Progent's Hyper-V experts and VMware vSphere consultants can show you how to consolidate hardware, streamline management, and improve fault-tolerance and recoverability by setting up virtual servers enhanced with cluster technology.
 Progent's certified network security engineers can help you evaluate the security and compliance of your Excel environment, establish and enforce security policies based on industry best practices, and design a disaster recover strategy that maximizes the availability of your Excel-powered applications.
 Progent can also provide affordable online training classes for Office Excel that are customized for the specific needs of individuals or groups within your organization.

 If you are looking for a Microsoft Excel consulting specialist, call Progent at 800-993-9400 or visit Contact Progent.

 Attention Application Experts

-If you are a skilled specialist with proven ability in one or more of the technologies supported by Progent's Experts Team, ask about how to work with Progent by visiting Progent's Experts Team.
+If you are a skilled professional with demonstrated ability in one or more of the technologies practiced by Progent's Experts Team, find out about how to collaborate with Progent by going to Join the Experts Team.